A third Thai man died in hospital on Monday.

-The earlier bombs wounded 14 people seriously, while the rest were treated and released from hospitals, said Mongkol Na Songkhla, the health minister.
+Mongkol Na Songkhla, the health minister, said the earlier bombs wounded 14 people seriously, while the rest were treated and released from hospitals.

-Apirak Kosayothin, Bangkok's mayor, had told 5,000 revellers at the Central World Plaza shopping mall after the initial blasts, to go home "for the sake of peace and security".
+Apirak Kosayothin, Bangkok's mayor, had told 5,000 revellers at the Central World Plaza shopping centre after the initial blasts, to go home "for the sake of peace and security".